IN THIS ARTICLE

 Conclusion

-There are pros and cons of hard tooling vs soft tooling.
+There are the main features - as well as the pros and cons of a hard tooling vs soft tooling in plastic injection moulding.
 A decision should be made based on the needs of the project and specific company requirements.
 An expert manufacturing partner will be able to provide helpful advice that will allow all companies to make the right decision.

 New call-to-action